League rules as adopted November 2019

 eg. If a club’s 2nd team is promoted above its own 1st team, then next Season, the 2nd team will be renamed as that club’s 1sts, and vice-versa.

-2.6 Should a higher team field less than three pairs, in actuality or in effect (e.g. by fielding an ineligible player), then the lower team(s) playing for that club, on the same day, will at the discretion of the Committee, forfeit the scores of their third and, if applicable second pairing.
+D2.6 Should a higher team field less than three pairs, in actuality or in effect (e.g. by fielding an ineligible player), then the lower team(s) playing for that club, on the same day, will forfeit the scores of their third and, if applicable, second pairing.

 E The League